Rosebery (NT)

 The exceptional employment performance in Rosebery places it among Australia's strongest labour markets

-Key industries include public administration & safety, health care & social assistance, and construction.
-Health care & social assistance employs 12.0% of local workers, lower than Greater Darwin's 14.2%.
-Employment opportunities locally may be limited as indicated by the Census working population vs resident population count.
-Between September 2024 and September 2025, employment levels increased by 1.8% and labour force by 1.8%, keeping unemployment relatively stable at 1.7%.
-In contrast, Greater Darwin's employment grew by 1.9% with a marginal rise in unemployment.
-State-level data to November 25 shows NT employment contracted by 1.13% (losing 4,100 jobs) with an unemployment rate of 4.4%, closely matching the national rate of 4.3%.
-National employment forecasts from May-25 project a 6.6% growth over five years and 13.7% over ten years.
-Applying these projections to Rosebery's employment mix suggests local employment should increase by 6.0% over five years and 12.6% over ten years, though this is a simplified extrapolation for illustrative purposes.
+The key industries for employment among residents are public administration & safety, health care & social assistance, and construction.
+However, health care & social assistance employs only 12.0% of local workers, compared to Greater Darwin's 14.2%.
+Employment opportunities locally may be limited due to the predominantly residential nature of the area.
+Between September 2024 and September 2025, employment levels increased by 1.8% and labour force grew by 1.7%, keeping the unemployment rate relatively stable at 1.7%.
+National employment forecasts from May-25 suggest that Rosebery's employment should increase by 6.0% over five years and 12.6% over ten years, based on industry-specific projections.

 Frequently Asked Questions - Employment